Kari A. Peter, Ph.D.

 The Tree Fruit Pathology Program at Penn State

 My Extension Program focuses on educating growers about effective, sustainable disease management strategies for important diseases problematic in the region.
-This includes regular participation in winter and spring/summer meetings and timely articles and disease updates in the online periodical Fruit Times.
+This includes regular participation in winter educations meetings and spring/summer twilight meetings and timely articles and disease updates in the online periodical Fruit Times.
 In addition, since we're located in the heart of the apple country, we regularly answer questions from "walk-ins", phone calls, and emails from growers, crop consultants, Extension educators, journalists, and anyone with a burning question about tree fruit diseases.

 My philosophy for addressing Pennsylvania's and Maryland's tree fruit industry research needs is to follow a holistic approach: all pest management systems (organic to conventional) and full circle (pre- and postharvest diseases).
 My research program includes developing better management strategies for controlling bacterial diseases, specifically fire blight and bacterial spot, and apple fruit rot diseases occurring during storage; identifying possible emerging pre- and postharvest apple fruit rots; and developing tools to quickly identify fungicide resistance for problematic fungal diseases so to assist growers with disease management decisions within season.
-In addition, I work closely with several companies evaluating chemistries and products for suitability in controlling tree fruit diseases in Pennsylvania and Maryland.
+In addition, I work closely with several companies evaluating chemistries and products for suitability and efficacy in controlling tree fruit diseases in Pennsylvania and Maryland.

 Ramos, L. S., Sinn, J., Lehman, B. L., Pfeufer, E., Peter, K. A., and McNellis, T. W. 2015.
 An Erwinia amylovora pyrC mutant is auxotrophic for pyrimidine yet causes fire blight in apple tree shoots and grows in immature pear and apple fruit tissue.
 Letters in Applied Microbiology.
 60 (6): 572 - 579.